Service Learning FAQs

 NO -- A student takes a paid internship at a local law office.

 - Can I work with my church, temple, synagogue, or other religious institution?

 Absolutely!
 Religious organizations do an astounding amount of charitable and community-service work.
 If your youth group is visiting a children’s hospital, collecting food for the hungry, building a house with Habitat for Humanity, taking a mission trip to build irrigation ditches in an impoverished area – write it up and earn hours!

 Yes!
 Please do!
-Download and fill out a summary and work over the summer (contact Mr. Worcester if you have doubts as to whether your organization qualifies), but you can ABSOLUTELY earn hours ahead of the coming school year.
+Download and fill out a summary and work over the summer.
 The only trick will be hanging on to your log sheet until December when it is due.

-8. Can I earn my hours through Relay For Life?
+- Can I earn my hours through Relay for Life?